LCR-BCCRC/lcr-modules/CONTRIBUTING.md

 #### Configuring input and reference files

 Virtually all modules will have input files, and many will also require reference files.
-These are defined under the `inputs` and `reference` keys, respectively.
+These are defined using the `inputs` and `reference_params` keys, respectively.

-The input files will generally be commented out with `#!` since they need to be specified by the user.
+The input files will generally be set to `null` and labelled with `# UPDATE` since they need to be specified by the user.
 This can be done in the configuration file or in the Snakefile (see the [demo Snakefile](demo/Snakefile) for an example).
 Either way, the available wildcards are usually listed in a comment.
 If not, you can always look at the wildcards in the output files of the rule using the `inputs` configuration section.
 In general, these are `{seq_type}`, `{genome_build}`, and `{sample_id}`.

 > One advantage of specifying the input files in the Snakefile (as opposed to in the configuration file) is that the user can provide an [input file function](https://snakemake.readthedocs.io/en/stable/snakefiles/rules.html#functions-as-input-files) rather than a string.